Make these wonderful potatoes for Easter or Passover!

 - 2 pounds (about 6 medium) Keuka Gold potatoes (unpeeled), sliced 1/8-inch thick

 - Step 1 Heat oven to 350 degrees.
 Butter a 9-inch deep-dish glass pie plate.

-- Step 3 Using a slotted spoon, transfer potatoes to pie plate, spreading them evenly and pressing lightly to compact them.
-Drizzle with 2 to 3 tablespoons of cream from pan.
+- Step 3 Using a slotted spoon, transfer potatoes to a pie plate, spreading them evenly and pressing lightly to compact them.
+Drizzle with 2 to 3 tablespoons of cream from the pan.
 Cover with foil and bake for 40 minutes.
-Remove foil and continue to bake until top is light golden brown, about 10 more minutes.
+Remove foil and continue to bake until the top is light golden brown, about 10 more minutes.
 Remove from heat and allow to rest for 15 minutes.
 Garnish with a sprinkling of chopped tarragon, and serve.